Tarpan: Forest tarpan

 The "forest horse" or "forest tarpan" was a hypothesis of various 20th-century natural scientists, including Tadeusz Vetulani, who suggested that the continuous forestation of Europe after the last ice age created forest-adapted subtype of the wild horse, which he named Equus sylvestris.
 However, historic references do not describe any major difference between the populations, and therefore most authors assume there was only one subspecies of western Eurasian wild horse, Equus ferus ferus.

 Nevertheless, a stocky type of horse living in forests and highlands was described during the 19th century in Spain, the Pyrenees, the Camargue, the Ardennes, Great Britain, and the southern Swedish upland.

 They had a robust head and strong body, and a long frizzy mane.
-The color was described as faint brown or yellowish brown with eel stripe and leg stripes, or wholly black legs.
+The colour was described as faint brown or yellowish brown with eel stripe and leg stripes, or wholly black legs.
 The flanks and shoulders were spotted, some of them tended to an ashy colour.
 They dwelled in rocky habitats and showed intelligent and fierce behaviour.
 Yet, those horses were never colloquially called "tarpans".

 Black wild horses were found in Dutch swamps, with a large skull, small eyes, and a bristly muzzle.
 Their mane was full, with broad hooves, and curly hair.
 However, it is possible that these were feral and not wild horses.

 Herodotus described light-coloured wild horses in an area now part of Ukraine in the 5th century BCE.
 In the 12th century, Albertus Magnus stated that mouse-coloured wild horses with a dark eel stripe lived in the German territory, and in Denmark, large herds were hunted.